Study in Burundi (Master) Bujumbura

 - Currency of Burundi: Burundian Franc (BIF)

-- Burundi has borders with the Democratic Republic of the Congo (233 kilometres),
+- Burundi has borders with the DR Congo (233 kilometres),

 Rwanda (290 kilometres) and Tanzania (451 kilometres)